Makr91/zoneweaver-api/.github/ISSUE_TEMPLATE/feature_request.md

 Describe the problem or limitation you're experiencing:
 - What currently doesn't work or is difficult to achieve?
-- How does this limitation affect your use of ZoneWeaver API?
+- How does this limitation affect your use of ZoneweaverAPI?

 ## Proposed Solution